25prabhu10/notes/docs/Concepts/AWS/AWS.md

 ## Developing on AWS

-We can interact with AWS using AWS Console (Web Based App), AWS CLI, and AWS SDK.
+We can interact with AWS using AWS Console (Web Based App), AWS CLI, and AWS SDK

 - We can interact with services manually and they expose standard information for clients:
   - EC2 exposes a standard Linux machine we can use any way we want